 - who is responsible for implementing the measures

 - at what time the measures will be evaluated

 The school is legally obliged to keep the measures in place until your child once again feels safe and content at school.
 The child’s own feelings are what matters here.
 The plan must be documented in writing so you and your child can see how the case progresses.

 May the head teacher share the contents of my letter or email with others?

 The head teacher will often have to talk to other school staff about what you and your child have told them in order to offer help.
 However, that does not mean that they are free to talk to just anyone about your case.
 It is quite possible that the head teacher needs to talk to other pupils involved in the bullying/harassment and to their parents.

 You may report the problem to the County Governor if your child is still unhappy

-In most instances of bullying and harassment, the school will find a good solution together with the pupils and their parents.
+In most instances of bullying and harassment, the school will find a solution together with the pupils and their parents.
 If the situation does not improve, or if you believe the measures taken are insufficient, you may report the problem to your County Governor.

 When can I report the problem to the County Governor?